FirmanAhmadBayumi/Qwords-Final-Project/README.md

 # CodeIgniter 4 Application Starter

-## How to run this project in tour local
+## How to run this project in your local
 1. Open your text editor such as Visual Studio Code.
 2. Open the terminal and navigate to the path/folder where you want to save this project.
 3. Clone the project by executing the command: git clone https://github.com/FirmanAhmadBayumi/Qwords-Final-Project.git